-Steps 6-10 apply to LSPP-compliant systems.
-If your system is CAPP-compliant only, please go directly to step 11 on page 22.
+Steps 6-10 apply to systems using LSM.
+If this is not appropriate to your system, please go directly to step 11 on page 23.

-6. LSPP\Begin Define Your Installation's SECLABELs
+6. LSM Begin Define Your Installation's SECLABELS

 To define your installation's SECLABELs, use the following commands.
-Note that these are examples only, and are consistent with Figure 1 on page 13.
+Note that these are examples only, and are consistent with Figure 1 on